gnanesh-16/Automated_gigglethon/README.md

 ### Prerequisites

-- Arduino IDE
+- Arduino IDE (UNO)
 - Basic soldering equipment
 - 3D printer (optional for custom parts)
+- Jumpier Wires _ 12
+- Servomotor _ 4
+- Bread board _ 1
+- etc .. components ex:- Display to give full hands on control via contacts.

 ### Assembly

 1. **Build the Arm**: Assemble your robotic arm using the provided schematics.
 Customize with 3D printed parts as needed.

-2. **Wiring**: Connect the servo motors to the Arduino, following the detailed wiring guide.
+2. **Wiring**: Connect the servo motors to the Arduino,

 3. **Programming**: Upload the included `.ino` file to your Arduino.